June 17, 2026

 Change management skills: Willingness to help your team adapt to new workflows

-Iterative mindset: Comfort with testing, learning, and refining
+Iterative mindset: Comfort with testing and iterating

 Technical implementation is typically point-and-click configuration.